apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 ### Selecting all in a JSON directory query
 Drill currently returns only fields common to all the files in a [directory query]({{ site.baseurl }}/docs/querying-directories) that selects all (SELECT *) JSON files.

 Workaround: Query each file individually.
+Another option is to use the union type (experimental).